acend/kubernetes-basics-training/content/en/docs/04.0/_index.en.md

 ```

 {{% alert title="Note" color="primary" %}}
-Instead of using the `-w` parameter you can also use the `watch` command which should be available for most Linux distributions:
+Instead of using the `-w` parameter you can also use the `watch` command which should be available on most Linux distributions:

 ```bash
 watch kubectl get pods --namespace <namespace>